|

 Do

-you do appraisals?
+you perform appraisals?

 Do

-you replace blades in stainless knife handles?
+you replace broken blades in stainless knives?

 You